Why is balancing your schedule so important for your dating life?

 - Friday: Go out/socialize/interact with women

-We left the weekends open for his new LuLu Lemon coordinating time and whatever else might come up.
+We left the weekends open for his new LuLu Lemon coordinating role and whatever else might come up.

 By scheduling that one Friday night event, we made two significant strides: